OctoPrint/OctoPrint/docs/bundledplugins/softwareupdate.rst

     * ``repo``: (mandatory) Github repository to check
     * ``prerelease``: ``True`` or ``False``, default ``False``, set to ``True`` to also include releases on Github marked as prerelease.
+    * ``release_branch``: Branch name to check against ``target_comittish``
+      field in Github release data - release will only be included if the values match.
+Defaults to being unset, in which case no match will be performed.
     * ``release_compare``: Method to use to compare between current version information and release versions on Github.
 One of ``python`` (version comparison using ``pkg_resources.parse_version``, newer version detected